 If you’re not crazy about setup time, you’re about to convert to a blow-up tent kind of guy.
 Ever notice that all sitcom cliches end with the one guy getting to set up the tent, while everyone else does everything else and finishes before them?
 Yeah; nobody likes setting up the tent, but with a blow-up model, it’s a lot easier.
 We also find it easier to stake it into the ground.

-Blow-up tents also allow you to bring the whole family, because they generally house a lot more folk.
+Blow-up tents also allow you to bring the whole family because they generally house a lot more folk.
 For instance, our top pick, the Wenzel Klondike tent, gives you the ability to comfortably house eight people.
-Try setting up a traditional tent to house that many, and you’ll quickly find yourself in a heated debate with the “expert” friend of yours who says you’re doing it wrong, and refuses to help properly.
+Try setting up a traditional tent to a house that many, and you’ll quickly find yourself in a heated debate with the “expert” friend of yours who says you’re doing it wrong and refuses to help properly.
 Take the hassle out of family or general group camping trips.

 Most of these come with awnings to beat the heat, which comes in handy if you have a less-than-enthusiastic tag along, like your nephew’s obscure friend who says he’s allergic to the sun or something.
 It gives you a place to store the cooler, as well, so the ice from the hotel doesn’t all melt as the exterior heats up.
 (Although, if you wanted to check out the best coolers ever, we’ve covered those as well.)

 Q: Will my tent just deflate on its own?